zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

 ## important history events

-         In 1918, during the collapse of the Habsburg Monarchy at the end of World War I, the independent republic of Czechoslovakia, which joined the winning Allied powers, was created, with Tomas Garrigue Masaryk in the lead.
+         In 1918, during the collapse of the Habsburg Monarchy at the end of World War I, the independent republic of Czechoslovakia,
+        which joined the winning Allied powers, was created, with Tomas Garrigue Masaryk in the lead.
-        The FIrst Czechoslovak Republic comprosed only 27% of the population of the former Austria-Hungary, but nearly 80% of the industry, which enabled it to compete with Western industrial states.Czechslovakia was the only democracy in Central Europe during the interwar period.
+        The FIrst Czechoslovak Republic comprosed only 27% of the population of the former Austria-Hungary, but nearly 80% of the industry, which enabled it to compete with Western industrial states.
+        Czechslovakia was the only democracy in Central Europe during the interwar period.
         Although the First Czechoslovak Republic was a unitary state, it provided certain rights to its minorities.

-## etc. on some important history event
+## Communism Warsav Pact invasion of Czechoslovakia
+        The invasion successfully stopped Prague Spring liberalisation reforms and strengthened the authority of the authoritarian wing within the KSČ.The communist party was losing influence and it's impact, wasn't as much as in 1948.People could start a small business and there were bright chance, on new democracy.The communist party couldn't allow this and called to Warsav Pact for help.
+        Pact then mobilize the army and moved it's forces into the Czechoslovakia for defeating "capitalism that was beginning its roots" as communist manifesto said.

 ## Government